SPRINGFIELD PUBLIC SCHOOLS FOUNDATION

 Special Education Life Skills Grants

-First semester: 12:00 p.m. noon on the first Friday of each month.
+First semester: 12:00 p.m. noon on the first Wednesda7 of each month.

 Funding decisions for Special Education Life Skills grants can take up to 2 months.